jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 (3) Subsection (2) does not limit subsection (1).
 (4) This section does not limit section 15A of the Public Audit Act 2001.

-### 68 Quality review must include certain matters
+### 68 Miscellaneous matters relating to quality review
 (1) A quality review must include—
   (a) an assessment of the design of the internal quality control system of the audit firm or licensed auditor in connection with the provision of audit services; and
   (b) reasonable compliance testing of procedures, and a review of audit files in respect of a reasonable number of FMC audits, in order to verify the effectiveness of the internal quality control system; and
+  (c)
-  (c) a review of the systems, policies, and procedures of the audit firm or licensed auditor in respect of—
+(1A) A quality review may include a review of the systems, policies, and procedures of the audit firm or licensed auditor in respect of any 1 or more of the following:
-    (i) compliance with this Act and other enactments that relate to the conduct of FMC audits:
+  (a) compliance with this Act and other enactments that relate to the conduct of FMC audits:
-    (ii) compliance with auditing and assurance standards:
+  (b) compliance with auditing and assurance standards:
-    (iii) the quantity and quality of resources used:
+  (c) the quantity and quality of resources used:
-    (iv) compliance with competence programmes.
+  (d) compliance with competence programmes:
+  (e) any other matter that is consistent with the purpose of a quality review (see section 65(2)).
 (2) A quality review must otherwise be carried out in the prescribed manner.
 (3) If an audit file has been reviewed under subsection (1)﻿(b), the quality review may include any further inquiries in respect of the FMC audit for the purpose of determining whether the FMC audit has been carried out—
   (a) in accordance with—